valentynkt/BackendGarden/content/notes/Iterator Pattern.md

 ### Relations with Other Patterns

 The Iterator pattern interacts synergistically with several other design patterns, enhancing its functionality and broadening its applicability.
-Here’s how it relates to other common design patterns:
+Here’s how it relates to other [[Design Patterns|Common Design Patterns]]:

 **1. [[Composite Pattern]]:**